eepj/stm32-ds1307/README.md

  ```
 * Complie and download example.
-* Refer to datasheets for further information.
+* Refer to datasheet for further information.